-1. Whether you are just getting started or building at scale, Revv pricing plans are most compatible among other technology service providers.
+1. Whether you are just getting started or building at scale, Revv pricing plans are most compatible with other technology service providers.
 Here’s a chart that compares the yearly subscription cost of using both platforms based on users.
 It shows if you leverage Revv, as the user increases, you get more value at a much lesser price.

 2. Revv features solve the sales team’s challenges at a larger scale.
 Its advanced features can diligently manage complicated product mix, dynamic pricing, dispersed approvals, and branding demands.

-You can have unlimited eSignatures and unlimited documents in Revv (starting from the free plan) whereas HubSpot provides 30 eSignatures per user per month and 1000 quotes per deal on Enterprise plan subscription.
+You can have unlimited eSignatures and unlimited documents in Revv (starting from the free plan) whereas HubSpot provides 30 eSignatures per user per month and 1000 quotes per deal on an Enterprise plan subscription.

 While HubSpot Sales Hub’s Enterprise Plan provides you up to 100 quotes per deal, Revv gives you unlimited quotes and other business documents in all the paid plans.

 3. Ease of use | HubSpot CPQ vs. Revv

 Both HubSpot Sales Hub (that houses the CPQ features) and Revv are designed keeping the user experience in mind.
 Both the platforms are simple to operate and understand.
 Based on customers’ evaluations in the Capterra, both are highly appreciated by the users.

 User Ratings (Ease of Use) – HubSpot CPQ vs. Revv (Source – Capterra)

 |HubSpot CPQ (HubSpot Sales Hub Rating)||Revv|

 4. Quality of Support | HubSpot CPQ vs. Revv